 Licorice is also used as a breath-freshening ingredient in some natural toothpaste.
 And at a 2009 symposium on early childhood caries in Alaska Native and American Indian children, University of California, Los Angeles, researcher Wenyuan Shi, Ph.D., presented study results that showed that licorice plant extract, when added to lollipops, killed cavity-causing bacteria in young children.

 The licorice-flavored candies that consumers buy at the store, however, don’t contain licorice root.
 These treats contain anise oil, which has a similar taste.

-Licorice root should be used with caution after consulting with a health care professional, since it can have serious side effects and negative interactions with prescription medications.
+Licorice root should be used with caution after consulting with a health care professional since it can have serious side effects and negative interactions with prescription medications.

 Myrrh is best known for its part in the Christian Christmas story as one of the gifts brought to baby Jesus.
 The ancient herb has been used since before that historical time for a lot of medicinal purposes such as inflamed or loosening gums, canker sores, throat and nasal infections, and breathing issues.
-Adding myrrh oil to warm water and using as a mouth rinse is the best way to alleviate bacteria and maintain good dental hygiene.
+Adding myrrh oil to warm water and using it as a mouth rinse is the best way to alleviate bacteria and maintain good dental hygiene.

 Due to its anti-inflammatory and antibacterial properties, myrrh can help relieve inflammation of the mouth and gums caused by diseases such as gingivitis and mouth ulcers.
-It can also be used as mouth rinse to prevent gum disease.
+It can also be used as a mouth rinse to prevent gum disease.
 It can also freshen your breath and commonly used as an ingredient in mouthwash and toothpaste.